MENU

 Draft decision on the IPBES work programme submitted by the chair of Working Group I. Source: UN CBD (2024)

-The decision text did not include the final report option.
+The decision text that was ultimately adopted did not include the final report option.
 IPBES will consider the recommendations at its plenary meeting in Namibia in December and, in conjunction with other consultations and inputs over the next year, identify a topic at its plenary in 2025.

 Obura, the IPBES chair, told Carbon Brief: